 I sold quite a few this way before EBay took my listing down.
 I don’t remember what the policy justification was for doing so, but you may want to be aware they didn’t like it (my account was not suspended or anything like that).
 If you’re worried about that, you could try Craigslist or elsewhere.

 To get rid of the remaining CDs, you have a choice:

-- Option 1: bundle by all low value CDs that you cannot bundle by artist by genre and sell them as a “lot”.
+- Option 1: Bundle by all low value CDs that you cannot bundle by artist by genre and sell them as a “lot”.
 For example – classic rock, hard rock, R&B, rap, indie, grunge, jazz, electronica, etc. Similar to how buyers might be exploring a particular artist, they might also be exploring an entire genre.
 Doing this, you can typically average $1 per CD.
-Not great, but better than nothing.
-And it keeps them out of the landfill.
+You can bundle these for sale on EBay or Facebook Marketplace.
+The amount of money isn’t great, but it’s better than nothing.
+And it keeps them out of the landfill and frees up space in your home.
 Even better, you can…

 If you will still itemize your taxes in this new tax-reform world, you’re probably going to be better off financially by donating your remaining CDs (and it just feels better).
 Make a list for your records.

 And that’s it – follow these tips and watch the cash roll in.
 I’m in the mid-hundreds thus far – not bad!
 Please share your success stories and any other CD selling tips in the comments below!

 Before you sell a CD, you must remove all digital copies of that music you may have on your computer, phone, or other device.
 Failing to do so violates at least one copyright law.